kurron/jvm-development-environment/README.md

 See the *Applying Your Own Customizations* section above on how to do that.
 You can use [kurron/ansible-pull-desktop-tweaks.git](https://github.com/kurron/ansible-pull-desktop-tweaks) as inspiration. **Do not blindly copy the customizations as they are specific to a particular person.**

+## I lost power and now VPN isn't working!
+>I guess this is just an FYI to anybody who might have also had this problem, but if you are using the VPN on the guest boxes, it will edit your `resolv.conf` file to only use TLs nameservers.
+If you lose power, these will remain in this state and you will lose DNS the next time you start the machine (seeing that you no longer have a VPN session).
+I found just starting and stopping the scripts in `~/VPN` would restore the `resolv.conf` back to normal.

 # Change History

 1. Release 5.2.5